Perched alongside Royal Ascot and The Grand National on lists of the most prestigious horseracing events in the world is The Cheltenham Festival.

 Day Three of The Cheltenham Festival 2021 will fall on Thursday the 18th of March, giving it the official name St. Patrick’s Thursday, where the Irish horseracing scene is celebrated intensely at Cheltenham Racecourse.

-St. Patrick’s Thursday will host two featured races, sponsored by two well known Irish companies – the 14:50 Ryanair Steeple Chase and the 15:30 Paddy Power Stayers Hurdle.
+St. Patrick’s Thursday will host two featured races, sponsored by two well-known Irish companies – the 14:50 Ryanair Steeple Chase and the 15:30 Paddy Power Stayers Hurdle.
 These two races will have a combined total purse of £675,000.

-The Marsh Novices Chase
+The Turners Novices Chase

-The Marsh Novices Chase is a Grade 1 National Hunt for horses aged five years and above.
+The Turners Novices Chase is a Grade 1 National Hunt for horses aged five years and above.
 The race length is 2 miles 3 furlongs and 168-yards and consists of 17 fences to be jumped.

 The purse for this race last time out in 2020 was £150,000, with £84,405 going to the team of the winning horse.